Chart Color Schemes

 Infrastructure

-Birkenhead has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Birkenhead has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-No infrastructure changes or projects have been identified in this area by AreaSearch that could significantly impact it.
-Notable projects include Dock One, Our Port, Centre Street, Largs Bay, and Charles Sturt Playground Renewal Program.
+No infrastructure changes or major projects were identified in the area by AreaSearch that could significantly impact its performance.
+Notable projects include Dock One, Our Port, Centre Street, Largs Bay, and the Charles Sturt Playground Renewal Program.
+The following details these projects, focusing on those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.